CafeVariomeUoL/cv3-docs/Writerside/topics/dependent-services-configuration.md

 # Dependent Services Configuration

 Cafe Variome V3 requires several services to be running in order to function properly.
-They are databases, storages, and identity provider.
+They are databases, storages, and identity providers.

 ## MongoDB